-Cisco Defense Orchestrator (CDO) offers users the ability to manage ASA and Cisco IOS devices using a command-line interface (CLI).
+Cisco Defense Orchestrator (CDO) offers users the ability to manage ASA, SSH, and Cisco IOS devices using a command-line interface (CLI).
 Users can send commands to a single device or to multiple devices simultaneously.
-This article describes sending CLI commands to a single ASA or Cisco IOS device
+This article describes sending CLI commands to a single ASA, SSH, or Cisco IOS device

 - For detailed ASA CLI documentation, see ASA Command Line Interface Documentation.